senselab-3e/seedbank/README.md

 # Seedbank
 Infrastructure for the 3E Process Seedbank.

-Node in back, React in front.
+Node/Express in back, React in front.
 Both apps are stored here for now, although we'll probably want to split these out into separate repos eventually.

 ## Installation